rich-7941/English-Water/content/english/pages/low-water-pressure.md

 {{< image src="images/low-water-pressure.jpg" alt="Water Sector Overview" >}}
 # Low pressure or no water

-Water pressure refers to the force exerted by water as it moves through the pipes, influencing the strength of the flow coming out of your tap.
+Water pressure is the force exerted by water as it moves through pipes, determining the strength of the flow from your taps.

-## What should I do if I have a problem with water pressure?

-If you’re experiencing low water pressure, first check for plumbing issues within your property, such as a partially closed internal stop tap or a leak.
+If you notice low water pressure, start by checking for plumbing issues within your property.
+Common culprits include a partially closed internal stop tap or a leak.

-## What else can affect your water pressure?

-Modern heating appliances and showers often require a certain pressure level to function properly.
-Before installing such equipment, consult your water company to ensure that the pressure in your area is sufficient for these systems.

-## No water or low water pressure?

-Our checklist explains the potential reasons for no water or low pressure and how to address these issues.

-When you turn on your taps, you should expect the water pressure to be strong enough to fill a glass or kettle easily.
-If the pressure drops to a trickle or stops completely, don’t panic.
+Modern heating appliances and showers often require a specific pressure level to function properly.
+When you turn on your taps, you should expect the water pressure to be strong enough to fill a glass or kettle quickly.
+If the pressure drops to a trickle or stops altogether, don’t panic.

 ## What to do if you have low water pressure